Quantum dynamics under simultaneous and continuous measurement of noncommutative observables: Introduction

-State preparation of qubits \cite{L. DiCarlo, C. Song, N. Friis, T. L. Patti} has always been a crucial issue in the quantum information processing and quantum computation.
-This issue gets further practically important in the current situation in which the recent development of cavity QED and cQED has spurred the fabrication of quantum computers.
+State preparation of qubits \cite{L. DiCarlo, C. Song, N. Friis, T. L. Patti} has always been a crucial issue in quantum information processing and quantum computation.
+This issue becomes more practically important in the current situation in which the recent development of cavity QED and cQED has spurred the fabrication of quantum computers.
 In addition, regarding our current problem, the angular momentum operators in a two-level system (TLS) of the qubit [i.e., spin-$1/2$ operators] are one of the simplest but nontrivial examples of observables whose commutator is not a $c$-number.
 Among various techniques, the feedback control is a promising scheme that allows us to control the qubit state in a robust manner.
-Further, feedback control using measurement outcome of two observables instead of one provides us a more flexible way to control the system.
-Therefore, preparation of a designated target state of a TLS based on simultaneous, continuous measurement of two non-commutative observables is a challenging but an important task.
+Further, feedback control using the measurement outcome of two observables instead of one provides us with a more flexible way to control the system.
+Therefore, preparation of a designated target state of a TLS based on the simultaneous, continuous measurement of two noncommutative observables is a challenging but important task.